OUR MEMBERS

 GIULIO BIONDI

 I joined the team in June 2020.
-My research will explore the physical and biological diversity of dynamic freshwaters, in particular, the headwater springs and streams that nestle hidden in chalklands across south England.
+My research explored the physical and biological diversity of dynamic freshwaters, in particular, the headwater springs and streams hidden in chalklands across south England.
 I hope that by characterizing their aquatic-terrestrial biodiversity, my research will inspire and inform improvements to ecosystem management.
-I previously completed a BSc at the Open University then an MSc in Wildlife Biology and Conservation from Edinburgh Napier.

 JAMAL KABIR

-Jamal is analysing the data collected by Giulio and Jess in autumn 2021.
-His research will characterizing the factors influencing the aquatic invertebrate biodiversity in winterbourne and perennial chalk springs and streams.
-This work will form the basis for a PhD starting in autumn 2022.
+Jamal analysed the data collected by Giulio and Jess in autumn 2021.
+His research characterized the factors influencing the aquatic invertebrate biodiversity in winterbourne and perennial chalk springs and streams.

 JAKE DIMON

 Jake joined us in April 2022 for an NTU Innovative Knowledge Exchange Pilot-funded fellowship.
-Jake is working in collaboration with scientists at the Environment Agency to develop evidence-informed predictions of how chalk river ecosystems are responding to climate change.
-Building on our team's recent research, we will compare biodiversity responses in perennial and winterbourne reaches
+We worked in collaboration with scientists at the Environment Agency to develop evidence-informed predictions of how chalk river ecosystems are responding to climate change.
+Building on our team's recent research, we compared biodiversity responses in perennial and winterbourne reaches.

 DR GEORGE BUNTING